 Fantasy vs. Reality in Mad Men's Ad Campaigns

 Many of the Mad Men advertising campaigns used in the TV show featured the actual ads that ran back in the day.
 Although the ads were real, they were often selling dreams, using fantasy to persuade people to buy their clients' products and services.

 Some of most the inventive, and yes, manipulative advertising that ever appeared ran during the '60s, changing the ad game forever.
-And so we pause now to honor and deconstruct some of the real-life ads that appeared in Mad Men, the AMC TV series.
+Here, we'll deconstruct some of the real-life ads that appeared in Mad Men, the AMC TV series.